chakkyy/frontendtest/README.md

 - Added a reset button to the sidebar.
 - Clicking the reset button clears the highlighted squares on the chessboard and resets the list of clicked squares in the sidebar.

+## Learning VueJS

+This was my first experience with VueJS, and I was able to learn it in just 4 days to complete this challenge.
+Although I had some prior experience with JavaScript and other front-end development frameworks, learning a new framework always comes with its own set of challenges.

+One of the biggest challenges I faced was understanding Vue's reactivity system and how it differs from traditional JavaScript and other frameworks like ReactJS.
+While ReactJS uses a unidirectional data flow and relies on the use of state and props to manage data, VueJS has a reactive system that automatically updates the view when data changes.
+This required a shift in my thinking and approach to state management, which was initially challenging.
+However, I found the VueJS documentation to be extremely helpful in clarifying these concepts and providing examples that I could follow.

+In addition to the documentation, I also used online tutorials and courses to supplement my learning.
+Some resources that I found particularly helpful were the official VueJS documentation, Vue Mastery, and the VueJS Crash Course by Traversy Media on YouTube.

+Overall, I'm proud of what I was able to accomplish in such a short amount of time with VueJS, and I'm excited to continue learning and exploring this powerful framework in the future.

 ## Running the Project